 The reality is that children can start developing cavities even before kindergarten.
 Proper brushing and flossing help, but dental sealants for kids add one more layer of protection.
 Dental sealants are plastic coatings designed to prevent cavities.

-Here’s what you need to know about the benefits of dental sealants and how they work.
+Here’s what you need to know about how dental sealants work and their benefits for kids.

-Dental sealants are plastic materials that are applied to the chewing surfaces of a child’s permanent rear teeth, the premolars and molars.
+Dental sealants are plastic materials that are applied to the chewing surfaces of a child’s permanent rear teeth, premolars, and molars.
 The purpose of these coverings is to protect your child’s teeth from the acids and bacteria that cause tooth decay.